diazale/topstrat/README.md

 1. Diaz-Papkovich et al. "Topological stratification of continuous genetic variation in large biobanks."
 (2023)
 2. McInnes, Leland, John Healy, and James Melville.
 "UMAP: Uniform manifold approximation and projection for dimension reduction." arXiv preprint arXiv:1802.03426 (2018).
 3. Malzer, Claudia, and Marcus Baum.
 "A hybrid approach to hierarchical density-based cluster selection."
 2020 IEEE international conference on multisensor fusion and integration for intelligent systems (MFI).
 IEEE, 2020.

-## Manuscript code

-This repo also contains code used for visualization and analyses in our manuscript.